dendronhq/dendron-site/vault/dendron.topic.tags.md

 * You can add content to your tag and it will show up when you hover over the tag in the editor, or when you publish it.
 Try clicking on the example tag above!
 * You can organize your tags into hierarchies (like `#cuisine.ethiopian` and `#cuisine.swedish`).
 * You can link tags together by adding links in their content.

-In fact, tags are just a shorthand for writing `[[tags.example.my-example]]`.
-You can format your tags as wikilinks if you want to do something regular tags can't, for example adding an alias.

 ## Pretty Tags